henrikhaug1/FYS3150/Project4/README.md

 #### Note: parallel part
 There is no need to compile and run main_parallel.cpp, the data produced by doing this is computationaly heavy, and already provided in the folder txt_files.
-There is therefore only necessary to compile and run main.cpp to get produce the figures.
+There is therefore only necessary to compile and run main.cpp to produce the figures.

 ## Compiling and running files without using make: